 Aetna considers hammertoe repair experimental and investigational when criteria are not met.

-Aetna considers fixation implant (e.g., Acumen Hammertoe Fusion Set, Flexible Digital Implant, Future Lesser Metatarsophalangeal Joint Implant, Smart Toe, StayFuse Inter-Digital Fusion System, Weil-Carver Hammertoe Implant) experimental and investigational for hammertoe repair because of a lack of evidence of effectiveness and safety in the peer-reviewed published medical literature.
+Aetna considers fixation implants (e.g., the Acumed Hammertoe Fusion Set, the Futura Flexible Digital Implant, the Futura LMP Lesser Phalangeal Joint Implant, the Smart Toe, the StayFuse Fusion Device, and the Weil-Carver Hammertoe Implant) experimental and investigational for hammertoe repair because of a lack of evidence of effectiveness and safety in the peer-reviewed published medical literature.

 Hammertoes, claw toes and mallet toes are a very common lesser toe (toes 2 through 5) deformity that often is painful, and limits function and shoe wear selection.
 A hammertoe is a deformity in which the proximal inter-phalangeal joint (IPJ) is flexed.
 A claw toe is a deformity of the toe in which the meta-tarso-phalangeal (MTP) joint is pulled up or extended.
 The proximal and distal joints (IPJs) are flexed, producing a toe that resembles a claw.
 A mallet toe is a lesser toe deformity in where the distal IPJ is flexed.
 Claw toes may be flexible (easily straightened) or rigid, with stiff joints or tight tendons preventing correction.
 A claw toe deformity can cause increased pressure or friction on the tip of the toe and over the top of the proximal and distal IP joints, due to rubbing against the shoe toe box.
 When the toe cocks up, the metatarsal bone is pushed downward, resulting in increased pressure under the ball of the foot (metatarsalgia).
 This increased pressure can result in a thick, painful callus underneath the ball (MTP joint) of that toe.
 In severe cases of claw toe deformity, shoe wear selection obviously can be severely limited.